 WE LOOK AT SOME OF THE MOST EXPENSIVE GUITARS AVAILABLE AND DISCUSS WHY THESE HIGH-END GUITARS ARE TOTALLY WORTH IT

-As guitarists, we often aspire to garnering a selection of expensive guitars, not purely because of the price but simply due to the fact that high-end guitars are loaded with superior tonewoods and electronics.
+As guitarists, we often dream of amassing a selection of expensive guitars - not because of the price, but simply due to the fact that high-end guitars are loaded with superior tonewoods and electronics.

-Often, high end electric guitars are relied upon by professional musicians all over the world thanks to their meticulous construction processes, upgraded pickups and focus on playability.
-Essentially, a more expensive guitar will almost always have higher quality tonewoods, better pickups and a far more strict focus on quality.
+High-end electric guitars are relied upon by professional musicians all over the world.
+Thanks to meticulous construction processes, upgraded pickups, and a keen focus on playability, an expensive guitar from a reputable brand will almost always be worth the money.

 You're investing in quality.
-So, we thought we’d round up some of our favourite expensive guitars and show you exactly whey they’re worth it.
+So, we thought we’d round up some of our favourite expensive guitars and show you exactly why they’re worth it.

-Now, before we get into our list, I want to state that we’re not talking custom shop models or super-vintage guitars that cost hundreds of thousands!
-We’re looking at high-end guitars and guitar models us mere mortals can afford, or at the very least aspire to get our hands on after a little budgeting.
+Now, before we get into our list, we should state that we’re not talking about Custom Shop models or super-vintage guitars that cost hundreds of thousands of pounds - we’re looking at high-end guitars that us mere mortals can afford, or at the very least aspire to get our hands on after a little budgeting.

-SHOW ME THE 11 BEST EXPENSIVE GUITARS AND HIGH-END GUITARS
+SHOW ME THE WORLD'S BEST EXPENSIVE GUITARS AND HIGH-END GUITARS

 1. GIBSON LES PAUL STANDARD